Shows

 Division 3: Photography

-Class 33 Garden Ornament
+Class 33 Critters in the Garden (pet/insect)

 One 4 x 6 print may be submitted in each category

-Print must be taken in 2022 or 2023
+Print must be taken in 2024 or 2025

 If fewer than 3 entries are submitted for a category, the prize awarded will be at the Judge’s discretion.